Medicare Supplement Open Enrollment Tips and Advice

 The third type of pricing mechanism that providers tend to use is the “attained-age rated” method.
 Under this system, your premiums will increase as you get older.

-Different companies use different pricing methods, and it is important to compare quotes on Medicare Supplement insurance to make sure you are getting the best rates.
+Different companies use different pricing methods, and it is important to compare quotes on Medicare Supplement insurance to make sure you are getting your best rates.

 5. What generally happens during open enrollment?